Version June 2023

-All manuscripts, preprints, and abstracts/posters using GP2 data must be sent to GP2 for administrative review prior to submission to any journal, public database, or conference.
+All preprints, abstracts/posters, and manuscripts, using GP2 data must be sent to GP2 for administrative review prior to submission to any journal, public database, or conference.
 GP2 will respond to all submissions within two weeks.
+Note that a preprint article must be posted at time of submission to any journal (or sooner).
 To submit a manuscript or abstract/poster to the GP2 Steering Committee, email [email protected].

-All manuscripts, preprints, and abstracts/posters that result from use of GP2 data must acknowledge ASAP and GP2 using the following language:
+All manuscripts, preprints, and abstracts/posters that result from use of GP2 data and/or code must acknowledge ASAP and GP2 using the following language:

-“Data used in the preparation of this article were obtained from Global Parkinson’s Genetics Program (GP2).
-GP2 is funded by the Aligning Science Against Parkinson’s (ASAP) initiative and implemented by The Michael J. Fox Foundation for Parkinson’s Research (https://gp2.org).
+“[Data and/or code] used in the preparation of this article were obtained from Global Parkinson’s Genetics Program (GP2).
+GP2 is funded by the Aligning Science Across Parkinson’s (ASAP) initiative and implemented by The Michael J. Fox Foundation for Parkinson’s Research (https://gp2.org).
 For a complete list of GP2 members see https://gp2.org.”

 Researchers may use GP2 data for any projects/analyses of interest that are in compliance with the GP2 data use agreement.
 There will be three types of GP2 publications:

 Consortium-led, GP2-focused papers